Interest-Free Deals in Australia: Hidden Costs & Smart Alternatives

 https://www.credit24.com.au/blog/what-is-an-establishment-fee

-Interest free deals and your credit score
+Interest free deals and your credit file

-Interest-free deals can affect your credit file.
+Interest-free finance arrangements may appear on your credit file.

-Each application may:
+For example, an application may:

-• Create a hard credit enquiry
+• Create a credit enquiry on your file

-• Appear as an open credit account
+• Appear as an active credit account

 https://www.credit24.com.au/blog/how-to-improve-credit-score-australia

-How to maximise interest free payment plans
+How to manage interest free payment plans

 Before signing up

-• Confirm all fees and revert rates
+• Confirm all applicable fees and the standard interest rate

 https://www.credit24.com.au/blog/what-is-interest-rate